 * Three major Wall Street indexes hit record highs

-The semiconductor index surged 1.6 percent, boosted by a near 6 percent pop in Nvidia to a record high after a bullish broker call.
+The semiconductor index surged 1.6 percent, boosted by Nvidia's 5.7-percent jump to a record high after Evercore ISI raised its price target on the stock.

-The broader S&P tech index has been the best performing sector this year, rising more than 25 percent, far outpacing the broader S&P's 11.5 percent growth.
+The S&P 500 tech index has been the best performing sector this year, rising more than 25 percent, far outpacing the broader S&P 500's 11.5-percent growth.

-Among the laggards was Oracle, which sank 6.5 percent, headed for its worst day in more than 4 years, after disappointing forecasts for its profit and cloud business.
+Among the laggards was Oracle, which sank 7.38 percent, on track for its worst day in more than 4 years after disappointing forecasts for its profit and cloud business.
+(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Nick Zieminski)